As of June 2026, the average rent in Addison, TX is $1,821 per month across 282 apartment communities and 3070 available units.

 What is the cheapest apartment in Addison, TX?

-The most affordable apartment in Addison, TX is Keystone at Castle Hills with units starting at $500/mo.
+The most affordable apartment in Addison, TX is Addison Apartments at the Park with units starting at $906/mo.

 How many apartments are available in Addison, TX?